Patient Preparation and Specimen Collection

 - Description of the sensations, including discomfort and pain, that the patient may experience during the specimen collection procedure.
 Address concerns about pain related to the procedure and suggest breathing or visualization techniques to promote relaxation.
 For pediatric patients, a doll may be used to “show” the procedure.
 Where appropriate, the use of sedative or anesthetizing agents may assist in allaying anxiety the patient may experience related to anticipation of pain associated with the procedure.
 Sensitivity to cultural and social issues, as well as concern for modesty, is important in providing psychological support.

 - Instruction regarding pretesting preparations related to diet, liquids, medications, and activity as well as any restrictions regarding diet, liquids, medications, activity, known allergies, therapies, or other procedures that might affect test results.
+Some procedures may require informed, written consent.
+Consent must be obtained prior to the procedure or administration of any medications ( Figure 1).
 To increase patient compliance, the instructions should include an explanation of why strict adherence to the instructions is required.

 - Recognition of anxiety related to test results.
 Provide a compassionate, reassuring environment.
 Be prepared to educate the patient regarding access to the appropriate counseling services.
 Encourage the patient to ask questions and verbalize his or her concerns.